Overview

 | Best Seasons | Spring (March-May), Autumn (September-November) |

 Furthermore, this family trek near Kathmandu offers flexibility in routing and timing.
 Consequently, trekkers can customize the journey based on their fitness level, available time, and interests.
-Therefore, it remains one of the most popular weekend trekking Nepal options for both locals and visitors.
+Therefore, it remains one of the most popular weekend trekking options in Nepal for both locals and visitors.

 Trek Highlights and What Makes It Special